-GCSE-OCR
+GCSE-AQA

 This two year course will give you the opportunity to achieve a GCSE in digital photography.
-If you are creative and imaginative, with lots of ideas you will enjoy photography.
+If you are creative and self motivated, with lots of ideas you will enjoy photography.

 What have I got to do?

 Throughout year 10 and 11 you will build a coursework portfolio and learn to: